 Harvesting beets for long-term storage

-Brush off any excess soil, but do not wash the roots.
+Move the mulch, pull up the roots, and brush off any excess soil, but do not wash the roots.
 Cut the greens off flush with the root, but do not cut down into the root itself, and do not cut off the skinny tap root coming out of the bottom of the bulbous root.
 If you do either, the beets will bleed, losing precious moisture which can lead to a shortened shelf life.

 Store harvested beets either in a plastic bag in the crisper drawer of the fridge or in a root cellar or basement packed in crates of very slightly damp sand.
 If you use the latter option, make sure the roots don’t touch each other.
 If they do, rot could spread if one root happens to develop it.
 When you want to cook a beet, dig one out of the sand and enjoy.